-Pro Bono Volunteer Program (FAQ)
+Pro Bono Volunteer Program

 Does my organization need student volunteers?

-Georgetown Law students are constantly seeking interesting pro bono opportunities as part of our Pro Bono Pledge, for which students commit to completing at least 75 hours of volunteer work while in law school.
+Georgetown Law students are constantly seeking interesting pro bono opportunities as part of our Pro Bono Pledge, for which students commit to completing at least 50 hours of law-related volunteer work while in law school.
 These opportunities could be one-time projects or recurring weekly or monthly commitments of a few hours.
 Projects can be completed on-site or remotely, as long as sufficient supervision is guaranteed.

 What can students do for my organization?

 J.D. and LL.M. students can assist with intake, legal research and writing, client interviews, case investigations, filing pleading and much more.
 Many of our students are fluent in a foreign language and are happy to serve as translators or interpreters.

 Students must be supervised by licensed attorneys who will be alert to ethical issues such as conflicts of interest, confidentiality, and unauthorized practice of law.
 Organizations interested in participating that have not worked with law student volunteers before should meet with the Pro Bono Coordinator to discuss appropriate work assignments and supervision.